bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/s/StorageTemperatureRange_0T6ELr2bv1MP48HEd_Ue3i/Documentation.md

-Allowed storage temperature that the element complies with.
+Allowed storage temperature range that the element complies with.